 Taste modulation technology adds another layer.
 Compounds that enhance sweet receptors on the tongue allow manufacturers to use less actual sugar while maintaining perceived sweetness.
 Flavour pairing strategies also help: vanilla, cinnamon, and certain fruit flavours can amplify sweetness perception without adding any sugar at all.
 These techniques stack, meaning a product can combine sweetener blending, taste modulation, and flavour pairing to hit aggressive reduction targets.

-With 69% of ASEAN consumers now prioritising health attributes in food purchases and low sugar being the most influential factor in purchase decisions, reformulation is a competitive requirement, not a niche strategy.
+With health attributes increasingly shaping food purchases across ASEAN, and sugar content among the factors shoppers watch most closely, reformulation is a competitive requirement, not a niche strategy.
 Brands that reformulate early and well will capture market share as regulations tighten further across the region.

 VKA's Sugar Reduction Platform

-VKA's Sugar Reduction Technologies are built on 50 years of flavour science.
+VKA's Sugar Reduction Technologies are built on flavour science we have refined since 1971.
 Our approach combines sweetness enhancement, off-note masking, and mouthfeel restoration to help manufacturers meet reduction targets without losing the taste that drives repeat purchase.
 Learn more at Sugar Reduction Technologies.